 Even better, we’re exploring the ability to monitor worker fatigue across multiple job sites in a day, which would flag cases of worker fatigue where they would otherwise have been undetectable.

-Let’s take the example above.
+Let’s take this example.
 Ben wakes up and arrives at Job Site 1 at 7am.
 He signs off at 4pm, and heads straight to Job Site 2 where he works until 11pm fixing urgent defects.

 The Site Manager on the second site may have no idea that Ben has already worked 9 hours.
 To the Site Manager a 7 hour shift (even if it’s a late one) doesn’t seem unreasonable.

 Unfortunately, Ben has just started the shift and has already had 9 hours on the tools.
 He’s probably tired and he’s using potentially dangerous equipment – not a recipe for success.

 We’ve also been considering how our system can help with situations where: